TonyWriting/Parallel-Concurrent-and-Distributed-Programming-in-Java-Specialization/README.md

 #### Unstructured Locks

 In this lecture, we introduced *unstructured locks* (which can be obtained in Java by creating instances of  `ReentrantLock()`, and used three examples to demonstrate their generality relative to structured locks.
 The first example showed how explicit lock() and unlock() operations on unstructured locks can be used to support a *hand-over-hand* locking pattern that implements a non-nested pairing of lock/unlock operations which cannot be achieved with synchronized statements/methods.
 The second example showed how the `tryLock()` operations in unstructured locks can enable a thread to check the availability of a lock, and thereby acquire it if it is available or do something else if it is not.
 The third example illustrated the value of *read-write locks* (which can be obtained in Java by creating instances of `ReentrantReadWriteLock()`, whereby multiple threads are permitted to acquire a lock L in “read mode”, `L.readLock().lock()`, but only one thread is permitted to acquire the lock in “write mode”, `L.writeLock().lock()`.

+Structured locking always blocks a thread at a synchronization point if the lock is not available, whereas unstructured locking provides an API that allows that thread to perform other meaningful tasks if the lock is unavailable.

 However, it is also important to remember that the generality and power of unstructured locks is accompanied by an extra responsibility on the part of the programmer, e.g., ensuring that calls to `unlock()` are not forgotten, even in the presence of **exceptions**.